g0tmk/dotfiles-linux/README.md

     - First, check if this is needed for you.
 Scroll with your touchpad and if the direction is fine (and you don't care about tapping), skip this section.
-    - Run `xinput --list` to see all input devices.
-On the xps9550 I saw two touchpads, "DLL06E4:01 06CB:7A13 Touchpad" and "SynPS/2 Synaptics TouchPad".
-I just ignored the synaptics one.
-    - Run `xinput --list-props "<device name>"`, you should see many lines starting with "libinput".
-If they start with "Synaptics" instead, run this to switch to
-      libinput:

-    ```bash
-    sudo mkdir /etc/X11/xorg.conf.d
-    # force libinput instead of synaptics by copying the default config to /etc
-    # not sure why this is needed, but on the xps9550 it used synaptics occasionally
-    sudo cp /usr/share/X11/xorg.conf.d/40-libinput.conf /etc/X11/xorg.conf.d/40-libinput.conf
-    ```

     - Run these commands to configure libinput: